hipe/tmx/lib/skylab/brazen/doc/issues/031-the-retrieve-narrative.md

-for now it is not practical to assume that the collection controller exists only to serve the interests of the caller: although it may be "wired" (that it, it may have an event recevier inside of it), we will not assume it is wired for us; because to do so would limit us in at least two ways:
+for now it is not practical to assume that the collection controller exists only to serve the interests of the caller: although it may be "wired" (that it, it may have an event receiver inside of it), we will not assume it is wired for us; because to do so would limit us in at least two ways: